TheGrimsey/oxidized_navigation/README.md

 - [X] Mark areas too close to walls as unwalkable based on character width.
 - [X] Implement areas allowing to specify differing cost of traveling.
 - [ ] Allow creating nav-mesh from meshes (probably add an option to ``NavMeshAffector``).
-- [ ] Switch to the Bevy 0.9 plugin settings system.
 - [ ] Rebuild all tiles when ``NavMeshSettings`` are changed. *Ideally, one would want to have the ability to change the resolution of the nav-mesh when changing level & the resolution of individual tiles.*
 - [ ] Built-in nav-mesh debug draw.
+- [ ] Nav-mesh "layers" for different sized agents.

 - [ ] Remove ``create_nav_mesh_tile_from_poly_mesh`` in favor of simply creating the data in the right format from the start.
 - [ ] Code Tests.